lewagon/dotfiles/02-OOP/01-OO-Basics/TEACHERS.md

 Software are not one-file programs.
-They are made of different files and different classes communicating with each other.
-From day-one @Le Wagon, you've been manipulating classes without knowing it, `String`, 'Array', etc...
+They are made of different files and different objects communicating with each other.

+From day-one @Le Wagon, you've been manipulating classes without knowing it, `String`, `Array`, etc...
 They're the built-in classes.
 Now you'll see how to define your own classes !

 In a class you'll find: